scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

      'home': [None, None, None, 'california']}

 returns, respectively, a list or dictionary (corresponding to the inputted keys) of lists of values, where the list for a given key is in member order.
-Perhaps the most powerful feature of categories is the `groupby()` method, which, given an inputted key, can be used to group specific members in a Bundle by their corresonding category values.
+Perhaps the most powerful feature of categories is the `groupby()` method, which, given a key, can be used to group specific members in a Bundle by their corresonding category values.
 If we want to group members by their 'bark', we can use `groupby()` to obtain a dictionary of members for each value of 'bark':

 .. code-block:: python